YWCA VT Camp Hochelaga 2017!

 PRICE A – Same rate as 2016 does not reflect the true operating cost of camp

 PRICE B – More accurately represents operating costs, including depreciation and wear & tear

-PRICE C – Allows us the opportunity to expand programing and ensure Camp Hochelaga’ s continued success.
+PRICE C – Allows us the opportunity to expand programming and ensure Camp Hochelaga’ s continued success

 1 Week Session –A: $725 B: $775 C: $825